superfly/docs/app-guides/multiple-processes.html.md

 This comes up a lot: how can you run multiple programs in an app on Fly.io?
 Recall that Fly.io apps are shipped to us in containers, usually built by Docker, and Docker has… opinions… about running multiple things in a container.

 Well, [we don't use Docker to run containers](https://fly.io/blog/docker-without-docker/).
-Your app is running in a VM, with its own kernel.
+Your app is running in a [Machine](/docs/machines/), a fast-launching VM with its own kernel.
 You can do pretty much anything you want inside of it, including running as many programs as you like.
 Most of the time, the trick is just telling Docker how to do that.

 There are a couple different ways to run multiple processes in a Fly.io app.
-All of them address the first rule of programs running in Fly VM: when your entrypoint program exits, our `init` kills the VM and we start a new one.
+All of them address the first rule of programs running in a Fly Machine: when your entrypoint program exits, our `init` kills the Machine and we start a new one.
 So at the end of the day, *something* has to keep running "in the foreground".

-For more information about process groups, refer to [Run multiple process groups in an app](/docs/apps/processes/).

 <div class="callout">Fly.io <u>[Machines](/docs/machines)</u> can run multiple processes</u> natively, no need for extra configuration. <u>[Examples here](https://community.fly.io/t/multi-process-machines/8375)</u>.</div>